Amazon moves SC against Future-Reliance Retail deal

-New Delhi, Feb 11 (IANS) E-commerce giant Amazon has moved the Supreme Court against the Future-Reliance Retail deal.
+New Delhi: E-commerce giant Amazon has moved the Supreme Court against the Future-Reliance Retail deal.

 On February 8, the Delhi High Court had stayed the implementation of status quo ordered by a single-judge bench on the Rs 24,713-crore deal between Future Retail Ltd and Reliance.